 When should I use PECS?

-If an individual needs to be taught how powerful communication can be.
-If they are not found to initiate language.
+If an individual needs to be taught how powerful communication can be, this is a good introduction.
+If they are not found to initiate language, this is a good introduction.
 PECS is mainly a system to make requests.
 It is a beginning process of teaching communication.
 It is a good place to start but not a place to stop.

 How does PECS work?